Robust Reasoning Benchmark: The Robust Reasoning Benchmark

-To evaluate the robustness of mathematical reasoning, we design 14 input perturbations, grouped into four broad categories.
-These transformations are strictly textual and deterministic; they are cognitively trivial for a human with pen, paper, and access to the decoding rules.
-Examples in Figure~\ref{fig:all_transformations}.
+To evaluate the robustness of mathematical reasoning, we design 13 input perturbations, grouped into four broad categories.
+These transformations are strictly textual and deterministic; they are cognitively trivial for a human with access to pen, paper, and the decoding rules.
+Figure~\ref{fig:all_transformations} shows examples.